CazacuRazvanAndrei/DJK/Lab-15-Cloud/Readme.md

 We are going to use AWS, Microsoft Azure, and Google Cloud in this chapter.
 Therefore, it is necessary to have an account for each platform.
 If you do not have an existing account, you can ask for a trial account for all of these cloud providers.

+# Summary
+In this final chapter of the book, you first got a quick introduction to how to install and use Docker's UCP, which is part of Docker's enterprise offering on AWS.
+Then, you learned how to create a hosted Kubernetes cluster in AKS and run the animals application on it, followed by the same for Google's own hosted Kubernetes offering, GKE.

+I am honored that you selected this book, and I want to thank you for accompanying me on this journey, where we explored Docker containers and container orchestration engines.
+I hope that this book has served as a valuable resource on your learning journey.
+I wish you all the best and much success when using containers in your current and future projects.

+# Further reading
+The following articles give you some more information related to the topics we discussed in this chapter:

+- Install individual Docker EE components on Linux servers at https://dockr.ly/2vH5dpN
+- Azure Container Service (AKS) at https://bit.ly/2JglX9d
+- Google Kubernetes Engine at https://bit.ly/2I8MjJx